Merovex/verkilo-script/README.md

 * `verkilo epub great-national-novel`  creates an ePUB against the great-national-novel directory.
 * `verkilo html great-national-novel`  creates an HTML page against the great-national-novel directory.
 * `verkilo docx great-national-novel`  creates a Word doc against the great-national-novel directory.
+* `verkilo book great-national-novel`  creates both a PDF and ePUB against the great-national-novel directory.

 The formatted documents will be dropped into the `build/` directory.